Highland Libraries are committed to supporting the health and wellbeing of our communities.

 Chip+ Children in the Highland Information Point

-Offers information, support and advice to the families and carers of children and young people with additional support needs, and to professionals who work with them.
-Based in Inverness, CHIP+ offers a friendly, free and confidential service throughout Highland region.
+Based in Inverness, CHIP+ offers information, support and advice to the families and carers of children and young people with additional support needs, and to professionals who work with them.

 Dementia Friends Scotland